See Seville’s best sights from an open-top bus at your own pace.

 Which Ticket Should You Choose?

-If you’re only in Seville for 1 day, get City Sightseeing’s 24-hour ticket at €27.
+If you’re only in Seville for 1 day, get City Sightseeing’s 24-hour ticket at €28.
 It’s your only option because Sevirama doesn’t sell 24-hour tickets.

-If you have 2 days and just want bus transport, get Sevirama’s basic ticket at €26.
-It includes the bus, audio guide, WiFi, and 2 walking tours.
-This is the cheapest 48-hour option.
+If you have 2 days and just want bus transport, get Sevirama’s basic ticket at €27.
+You get both routes, the audio guide, 2 walking tours, a drink, and a bottle of water.

 If you want to see the city at sunset and after dark, get any Sevirama ticket.
 They’re the only operator running an evening tour.